 A case for floor-to-ceiling colour:

-- Dark paint is used to great effect in this stately living room remodel, reaching from the floor to the ceiling to extend the sense of vertical space.
+- Dark paint is used to great effect in this guide to using dark colours in your space.

 - Blended walls, trim and baseboard turn this traditional living room into a light, airy sanctuary that seems to go on and on.